 INSTEAD: Craft your own witty comment on posts to earn likes and responses, and help drive the trolls to the bottom of the page.
 Reply and react to comments that you agree with to help make them more visible, even if it is just to say “thank you” or “old 45 is numb as a hake”.

 NEVER repeat right wing words or catch phrases.
 When we repeat “GOP tax reform plan” (dang it!) we normalize the phrase and give it power.
 Just hearing things repeatedly, even if you disagree with them, makes the brain more able to accept them as true.

 INSTEAD: Create your own catch phrases and punch-lines.
 “Trump tax scam” is a far more accurate and memorable description of the GOP’s efforts to gift the 1%.
 When commenting, be sure to focus on failures of Trump and his administration to live up to GOP ideals, especially with regard to fiscal conservatism, terrorism, and patriotism.
-For example, remind others often that the tax scam will add trillions to the deficit, that the Trump administration has failed to protect Americans’ health care, and that Trump still has not made a public statement about soldiers killed in Niger 2 weeks ago.
+For example, remind others often that the tax scam added more than a trillion to the deficit, that the Trump administration failed to protect Americans’ health care, and that Trump is actively defending a man who ordered the brutal murder of a US resident and journalist.

 NEVER allow yourself to be pulled down into that gutter with Kellyanne.
 It’s hard to resist unleashing a tirade of attacks on the intelligence of Republicans as a whole or waxing poetic on the shape of Trump’s rump, but there are far more serious and scary facts to shout about.